enze-chen/mi-book-2021/week_2/10/day_10.md

 ## Activities for today

 - Check-in meeting!
-- Work on your research project
+- Otherwise work on projects.